juliebro/orca-sightings-api/docs/tutorials/delete-user.md

 **To use cURL:**

 1. Open a new terminal window.
+2. [Find the user](./list-users.md) you want to delete.
-2. Run the following command:
+3. Run the following command:

 ```shell
 curl -X DELETE http://localhost:3000/users/4